-threshold such as 80% pred for FEV1 and FVC or 0.7 for the FEV1/FVC ratio across all ages is discouraged as it leads to significant misclassification (fig. 7) [81].
-In the collated data a z-score for FEV1/FVC below the 5th centile was associated with an FEV1 below the 5th centile in 1.2% of cases, with FEV1 % pred <80% in 1.3% of cases, and FEV1 % pred <70% in 0.4% of cases.
-In those aged >40 yrs these percentages were 1.2%, 1.6% and 0.7%, respectively.
+It is common practice to regard 80 percent of predicted as the lower limit of normal.
+However, the true LLN, expressed as a percent of predicted, varies considerably with age (Figure 6 and 7).
+Hence, the use of a fixed threshold such as 80% percent of predicted for FEV1 and FVC or 0.7 for the FEV1/FVC ratio across all ages is discouraged as it leads to significant misclassification [85] (Figure 7).
+In the collated data a z-score for FEV1/FVC below the 5th centile was associated with a FEV1 below the 5th centile in 1.2% of cases, with FEV1 percent predicted <80% in 1.3% of cases, and with FEV1 percent predicted <80% in 1.3% of cases, and with FEV1 percent predicted <70% in 0.4% of cases.
+In those aged over 40 years these percentages were 1.2%, 1.6% and 0.7%, respectively.
 This illustrates that the z-score is not biased by age.

-FEF25-75% and FEF75% are measured conditionally on the FVC.
-Therefore, the between-subject variability in these indices is the sum of intrinsic variability and variability in FVC.
-Depending on age, sex and ethnic group, the between subject CoV varies between 20 and 62% for FEF25-75% and between 27 and 89% for FEF75% (fig. E9 in the online supplementary material).
-While the FEF75% and FEF25-75% are not among the indices recommended by ECSC/ERS [8], ATS [107, 132] or ATS/ERS [16], they were included in the current analyses in response to requests from colleagues, especially those caring for children.
-The very high CoV severely limit the use of these indices for diagnostic purposes in adults, but this does not preclude smaller coefficients of variation within subjects, or the use of these indices in aetiological studies where differences between groups may provide valuable clues.
-FEV3 and FEV6 were not considered as many children and adults cannot exhale for 3 and 6 s, respectively, and because very few data were submitted.
-In order to improve the current equations for these outcomes, future studies in healthy subjects should ensure these are measured; in view of the large coefficients of variation in those aged <20 yrs (20-33% for FEF25-75% and 27-42% for FEF75%).
-Further research is also required to determine whether such outcomes are in fact clinically useful.
+FEF{25-75%} and FEF75 are measured conditional on the FVC.
+Therefore the between-subject variability in these indices is the sum of intrinsic variability and variability in FVC.
+Depending on age, sex and ethnic group, the between subject CoV varies between 20-62% for FEF{25-75%} and between 27-89% for FEF75 (OLS Figure E9).
+While the FEF{75%} and FEF{25-75%} are not among the indices recommended by ECSC/ERS [8], ATS [107,134] or ATS/ERS [16], they were included in the current analyses in response to requests from colleagues, especially those caring for children.
+The very high coefficients of variation severely limit the use of these indices for diagnostic purposes in adults, but this does not preclude smaller coefficients of variation within subjects, nor the use of these indices in aetiological studies where differences between groups may provide valuable clues.
+FEV3 and FEV6 were not considered since so many children and adults cannot exhale for 3 and 6 s, respectively, and because very few data were submitted.
+In order to improve the current equations for these outcomes, future studies in healthy subjects should ensure these are measured; in view of the large coefficients of variation in those under age 20 years (20-33% for FEF{25-75%}, and 27-42% for FEF75) further research is also required to determine whether such outcomes are in fact clinically useful.

-Strengths and weaknesses
+4.8 Strengths and weaknesses

-The strengths of this study are that it is based on a large population sample of high-quality data from five continents, analysed using a technique that allows modelling both continuous predicted values from pre-school to old age and their LLN.
-It is the first time that such equations have been modelled simultaneously for several ethnic groups, confirming the presence of proportional differences between them (fig. 2, table 3) [76, 134].
-Results in Caucasians are comparable to those in large recent studies (fig. E8 in the online supplementary material).
-Data from Africa, Polynesians, the Indian subcontinent, the Arab world and South America are urgently required.
-Whereas the data from South America seem to fit those for Caucasians, data from children in Mexico City tend to be higher; thus, caution is required in applying them to Latin Americans over the entire age range, or to those living at altitude or of indigenous descent, as they were not included in the study.
+The strengths of this study are that it is based on a large population sample of high quality data from five continents, analysed using a technique that allows modelling both continuous predicted values from pre-school to old age and their LLN.
+It is the first time that such equations have been modelled for several ethnic groups simultaneously, confirming the presence of proportional differences between them (Figure 2, Table 3) [80,135].
+Results in Caucasians are comparable to those in large recent studies (OLS Figure E8).
+Data from Africa, Polynesian peoples, the Indian subcontinent, the

+Arab world and South America are urgently required.
+Whereas the data from South America seem to fit those for Caucasians, data from children in Mexico City tend to be higher; hence, caution is required in applying them to Latin Americans over the entire age range, or to those living at altitude or of indigenous descent, as they were not included in the study.
 Finally, more data from the elderly are required in all groups, and from young non-Caucasian children.